 Nutrition Facts Per Serving: 250 calories; 16 g fat(10 g sat); 0 g fiber; 21 g carbohydrates; 4 g protein; 90 mg cholesterol; 20 g sugars; 50 mg sodium.

 While I think real ice cream once in a while is the way to go, these new low-calorie ice creams could be a good fit if you're trying to lose weight or have diabetes or another chronic condition that impacts your diet.
+I still don't advise going gangbusters on the whole pint.
 Aim to eat a diet rich in vegetables, fruits, whole grains, healthy proteins and fats—and leave some room for the occasional treat.